niceyeti/tutornetes/misc/review.md

 # X509
-Binds an identity (hostname, organization, or individual) to a public key using a digital signature from some other authority (unless self-signed).
+Binds an identity (hostname, organization, or individual) to a public key using a digital signature from some other authority (unless self-signed), as well as a duration.
 Certs contain: version number, serial number, issuer name, validity period (not before, not after), subject name, subject public key and algorithm, cert signature and algorithm.

 ### Generation
 openssl genrsa -aes128 -out privkey.pem 2048
-openssl req -new -x509 -key privkey.pem -days 365 -subj "/C=US/ST=CA/O=Acme, Inc./CN=example.com"
+openssl req -new -x509 -key privkey.pem -out https.cert -days 365 -subj "/C=US/ST=CA/O=Acme, Inc./CN=example.com"